Tongva: American occupation and continued subjugation (1848–)

-Landless and unrecognized, the people faced continued violence, subjugation, and enslavement (through convict labor) under American occupation.
+Landless and unrecognized, the people faced systemic discrimination, exploitation through convict labor, and loss of autonomy under American occupation.
 Some of the people were displaced to small Mexican and Native communities in the Eagle Rock and Highland Park districts of Los Angeles as well as Pauma, Pala, Temecula, Pechanga, and San Jacinto.
-Imprisonment of Natives in Los Angeles was a symbol of establishing the new "rule of law."
+The imprisonment of Natives in Los Angeles was a symbol of establishing the new "rule of law."
 The city's vigilante community would routinely "invade" the jail and hang the accused in the streets.
-Once congress granted statehood to California in 1850, many of the first laws passed targeted Natives for arrest, imprisonment, and convict labor.
+Once Congress granted statehood to California in 1850, many of the first laws passed targeted Natives for arrest, imprisonment, and convict labor.
 The 1850 Act for the Government and Protection of Indians "targeted Native peoples for easy arrest by stipulating that they could be arrested on vagrancy charges based 'on the complaint of any reasonable citizen'" and Gabrieleños faced the brunt of this policy.
 Section 14 of the act stated:When an Indian is convicted of any offence before a Justice of the Peace punishable by fine, any white person may, by consent of the Justice, give bond for said Indian, conditioned for the payment of said fine and costs, and in such case the Indian shall be compelled to work for the person so bailing, until he has discharged or cancelled the fine assessed against him.Native men were disproportionately criminalized and swept into this legalized system of indentured servitude.
 As was recorded by Anglo-American settlers, "'White men, whom the Marshal is too discreet to arrest' ... spilled out of the town's many saloons, streets, and brothels, but the aggressive and targeted enforcement of state and local vagrancy and drunk codes filled the Los Angeles County Jail with Natives, most of whom were men."
 Most spent their days working on the county chain gang, which was largely involved with keeping the city streets clean in the 1850s and 1860s but increasingly included road construction projects as well.